 The expectation is that in 2023 the price level slightly decreases (by 2 to 5%) due to the economic and social consequences of the Ukraine war.
 Apartments with an outdoor area, a terrace or balcony, may be preferred by buyers.
 And in the shorter run, the Olympic Games of 2024.
 A strond demand for apartments and limited amount of properties that come to the market limit the downward price trend.
-With a rate of around 1.2% (fixed for 15 years), the mortgage interest rates are currently historically low.
+With a rate of around 4,5% (fixed for 15 years), the mortgage interest rates are currently historically low.
 For the provision of a mortgage loan, French banks generally require that you bring in your own cash for some 25% of the total purchase price.

 Something for every taste